 Pickleball is unique in that every point begins with the same two shots: the serve and return.

 Both shots are often overlooked, especially the return.
-While a good return (in doubles) can be helpful, hitting a bad return can really hurt you and lead to big scoring runs for the serving team.
+While a good return in doubles can be helpful, hitting a bad return can really hurt you and lead to big scoring runs for the serving team.

 If you have played a sport before, odds are you executed some form of a split step at some point.
 The split step is a key piece of footwork designed to get you in a balanced position to move as needed to hit the next shot.

-Just like with your serve, try to establish a routine, and execute it every time before returning.
+Just like with your serve, try to establish a routine and execute it every time before returning.
 Start a few feet behind the baseline, and as your opponent is about to hit their serve, take a step forward (I like to do a mini jump) and split step your feet, ensuring they are shoulder width apart.

 Your body should be low and your legs should be bent.
-This will help you hit more difficult serves that land deeper.
+This will help you handle more difficult serves that land deeper.
 Keep your paddle in the middle in the ready position, so you can hit either a forehand or a backhand return.

 The biggest mistake amateurs make when missing returns is standing up when hitting them and taking too big of a swing.
-It is crucial to stay low on your return and to keep your paddle down closer to the ground too.
+It is crucial to stay low on your return of serve and to keep your paddle down closer to the ground too.

 If your opponent hits a penetrating and heavy serve, it means the ball is going to bounce closer to the baseline and therefore be more difficult to handle.
 You also have a greater chance of having the ball skid off the line with a weird bounce.
-Both of these can be negated if you get low for the return.

 Bend your legs and knees and keep your paddle closer to the ground.
 Not only will this help negate any funky bounces or deep serves, but it will help you swing flat through the ball and hit a deeper return.

-Speaking of the swing, you want to keep your return swing as short as possible.
-Your opponent is generating most of the pace with their serve (assuming it isn’t a slow sitter), meaning you should be able to just take their pace and redirect the return into the court.
+Speaking of the swing, you want to keep your return of serve swing as short as possible.
+Your opponent is generating most of the pace with their serve (assuming it isn't a slow sitter), meaning you should be able to just take their pace and redirect the return into the court.

 Another common error that amateurs make when hitting returns is they move through them to try to get to the kitchen faster.
 Yes, getting to the kitchen quickly is important.